 UPDATE (April 16, 2015): EEOC Issues Proposed Rules

 The EEOC has released long-awaited proposed rules that amend ADA regulations and interpretive guidance relating to employer wellness programs.
-The EEOC has also produced a questions & answers document.

 Before the EEOC filed lawsuits against employers in the fall of 2014, Perretta said legal advisers did not have EEOC on their